 We are pleased to announce the inaugural [PANK] Books Contest!

-One Grand Prize Winner in Poetry, Fiction and Nonfiction Full Length Books Contest will each receive:
+One Grand Prize Winner of the Little Books Contest will receive

 - $500 Publicity Campaign

 - Invitation to Book Launch, Signing and Reading at AWP 2020

 - Invitation to New York City Book Reading

 - Will Serve as the 2020 [PANK] Little Books Contest Judge

 Deadline for submission is September 1, 2019.
 Winners will be announced December 1.
 We will also consider publication of runners – up.
 Send us your innovations, your silenced voices, your open hearts, your caged birds, your truths, your beauty, your everythings.